GOP's regulatory fight goes to another level over car loans - Philly

 The CFPB said that the practice led to some minority customers paying higher interest rates than similar white borrowers.
 In its guidance, it highlighted the potential liability auto lenders face from discriminatory "dealer mark-ups" and how that can be avoided.

+The agency followed that up with enforcement actions against Ally Bank, American Honda Finance Co., Fifth Third Bank, and Toyota Motor Credit, which resulted in millions of dollars being set aside to compensate minority borrowers.

-The guidance has rankled lawmakers who considered it regulatory overreach.
+The guidance has rankled lawmakers who considered it regulatory overreach and an attempt to go around the requirements agencies must follow for enacting regulations.
 The House passed bipartisan legislation to nullify the guidance in 2015, but the Senate didn't take up the bill.

-But critics didn't give up.
-Sen. Pat Toomey, R-Pa., asked government auditors to review the matter.
-The question for the Government Accountability Office was whether the consumer agency's guidance met the broad definition of a rule under the Congressional Review Act, which requires agencies to submit a report to Congress on each new rule before it can take effect.

 Sen. Mike Crapo, the Idaho Republican who chairs the Committee on Banking, Housing and Urban Affairs, said the consumer protection bureau made significant changes to an important sector of the economy without allowing for public input.
 He said that disapproving the agency's guidance will give consumers more options for financing autos while ensuring the CFPB abides by the congressional limits on its jurisdiction.